Lathallan School: Outdoor curriculum

 In 2018, Lathallan opened a treehouse classroom that supports the school's outdoor curriculum.
 When nine-week old Oxford Sandy and Black piglets arrived at the school in 2018, they added to the farm environs that also included "...a treehouse classroom, zipwire, polytunnel, potato field and chickens".
 Four alpacas joined the other farm animals on the 60-acre site in 2021.

 Lathallan involves students in its on-site farm as part of its sustainability goals.
 Many of the school's meals are 60% sourced and produced there.
 The school's goals include sourcing and producing meals 100% on-site; reducing food miles to create positive environmental impact; and helping students understand where food comes from.

 Pipe band

-The Lathallan School pipe band had its origins in 1958.
-The band was officially established in 1964 and until 1972 it was led by Harry Stott, who had learned to play bagpipes with the King's Own Scottish Borderers in World War I. It opened the 2004 Scottish Parliament in Edinburgh.
+Lathallan School pipe band had its origins in 1958.
+The band was officially established in 1964 and until 1972 it was led by Harry Stott, who had learned to play bagpipes with the King's Own Scottish Borderers in World War I.

+Lathallan School pipe band opened the 2004 Scottish Parliament in Edinburgh.
 In 2009, the band published the CD Blaw na Gael and the cut "Highland Cathedral" (the Lathallan school song) was voted "Castaway's Favourite" on BBC Radio 4 Desert Island Discs in 2015.
 In 2014 the pipe band celebrated its 50th anniversary.
 Four Lathallan pupils were among 300 student pipers selected in 2019 to play "Highland Cathedral" on the Red Hot Chilli Pipers' Fresh Air album.
 The Lathallan pipe band program received a £1000 donation from the Montrose Port Authority after their performance at the 2019 opening of its North Quay.